judemille/rust-xplane/README.md

 This library is going through a a complete rewrite to enforce threading invariants.
 Do not use it in its current state.
 Here is a checklist of components:

-- [ ] Compiles and is callable from X-Plane
+- [ ] Compiles and is callable from X-Plane (status unknown, will be testing.)
-- [ ] Debug logging to the console / log file
+- [x] Debug logging to the console / log file
-- [ ] DataRef reading and writing
+- [x] DataRef reading and writing
-- [ ] Commands
+- [x] Commands
 - [ ] GUI
 - [ ] Drawing